Filter Options

 Is it better to fly or go overland to the park?

 “On a 4-day safari, flying and driving to the Masai Mara are both viable options.
-The drive takes about five to six hours.
-The last 100km/62mi of the road is notoriously bad, so expect to bounce around a fair amount.
+The drive from Nairobi takes four to five hours and the road is surfaced all the way to the main entrance gate at Sekenani.
 However, on a 4-day tour you can easily break up the drive with a stopover.
 Lake Nakuru NP is the most popular option.
 This Rift Valley lake teems with birdlife, and this is the best place in Kenya to see rhinos, which are very difficult to spot in the Masai Mara.
 Another great option is to spend a night at Hell’s Gate NP.
 The dramatic scenery is the main attraction and, as there are few dangerous animals, cycling and hiking are permitted in the park.
 Even without visiting other parks en route, if you’re up for it, the drive is quite an adventure.
 There will be a photo stop at the Rift Valley, and just seeing the usual hustle and bustle of African life as you drive through the countryside adds to making the journey special in its own right.
 If you choose to fly, the flight on a small aircraft will take about one hour, saving you plenty of travel time and allowing you to arrive refreshed.
 As you fly into the reserve, you’ll have an unforgettable bird’s-eye view of the landscape and wildlife.
-Fly-in safaris usually include top-end accommodation and all your activities.
+Fly-in safaris usually include top-end accommodations and all your activities.
 Last but not least is the issue of budget.
 Fly-in safaris are very special, but they do come with a higher price tag than road safaris.”

 2

-What accommodation can I expect on a 4-day Masai Mara safari?
+What accommodations can I expect on a 4-day Masai Mara safari?

-“You’ll find just about every type of accommodation you can think of in the Masai Mara.
+“You’ll find just about every accommodations type you can think of in the Masai Mara.
 If you’re on a budget, camping is a good option.
 You don’t need to rough it too much.
 Specialized operators put together a very comfortable camping experience.
 The crew will look after you well and you’ll be amazed at the food they manage to whip up in a basic campsite.
 Camping in the bush is an adventure and it is perhaps the best way to fully appreciate your natural surroundings.
 While campsites are often in great locations inside the reserve, budget lodges are mostly located outside the reserve boundaries.
 They are usually very comfortable and offer a good base for game drives.
-Most mid-range and luxury accommodation options are located inside the reserve.
-Some very luxurious accommodation is rustic and offers very few mod cons.
-The trend leans towards a minimal carbon footprint with ecofriendly building materials and constructions that can be dismantled without leaving any traces.
+Most mid-range and luxury accommodations are located inside the reserve.
+Some very luxurious accommodations are rustic and offer very few mod cons.
+The trend leans toward a minimal carbon footprint with ecofriendly building materials and constructions that can be dismantled without leaving any traces.
 Styles vary but chalets and old-school tented camps are popular options for the smaller, more intimate camps.
-The level of luxury is more in the details; the exclusivity, service, food and guiding.
+The level of luxury is more in the details: the exclusivity, service, food and guiding.
 In contrast with these boutique lodges are the bigger hotels.
 While they might lack character, they offer a more conventional level of luxury in regular rooms that have air-conditioning and, in some cases, even TV.”

 3